Using Website Design to Increase Sales

 - 86% of visitors are immediately looking for information about your products.

-- 60% of visitors wanting to find your contact information.
+- 60% of visitors want to find your contact information.

 Increasing website sales comes down to ensuring a quick and easy user experience.
 A clear and concise navigation and search bar towards the top of the page will help to guide your customers to what they’re looking for and what you want to sell.